JohnDirewolf/tlhIngan/README.md

    ```

 2. Install Python 3.12+ if needed.
    To install on Ubuntu, run the following commands in your terminal:
     ```bash
     sudo apt update
     sudo apt install python3.12
     ```

+3. Install tkinter package ("Tk interface") if needed.
+   To install on Ubuntu, run the following commands in your terminal:
+    ```bash
+    sudo apt-get install python3-tk
+    ```

-3. Running the Application
+4. Running the Application
    To run the application:
       ```bash
       python main.py